Jane Lokan

-Jane Elinor Lokan (1921–2020) was an American politician who served in the Oregon House of Representatives from 1995–2001, representing the 25th District, which at that time was the City of Milwaukie.
+Jane Elinor Lokan (1921–2020) was an American politician who served in the Oregon House of Representatives from 1995 to 2001, representing the 25th District, which at that time was the City of Milwaukie.

 Career

 Lokan started her career after her husband was injured in combat.
 She got a full-time job at U.S. National Bank and then worked at Omark Industries.
 She became President of the Oregon Chapter of the Certified Professional Secretaries Association.
 It was at this time when she began her career in politics.
 She worked on Ronald Reagan's first run to the U.S. presidency, and became the Chair and Co-Chair for the Tri-County and Clackamas County Campaign Committees for Presidents Reagan and Bush.
 She ran for State Representative three times before successfully winning after the retirement of Dave McTeague.
-After her time in the house, she served as Clackamas County Republican Party Chair from 2002–2004.
+After her time in the house, she served as Clackamas County Republican Party Chair from 2002 to 2004.